swcarpentry/DEPRECATED-boot-camps/README.md

 To easily download all the files in this repo to your local machine use the following command in the terminal:

-    git clone git://github.com/softwarecarpentry/boot-camps/2013-06-wise-beginners.git
+    git clone git://github.com/swcarpentry/boot-camps.git
+this will download the bootcamps repo to your computer

+    git branch -a
+this will list the branches that are available

-this will place the directory 2013-06-wise-beginners in your currently active directory.
+    git checkout -b 2013-06-wise-beginners this will grab the materials for this workshop and place the directory 2013-06-wise-beginners in your currently active directory.

 Getting started on GitHub
 --------------------------